superannotateai/superannotate-python-sdk/docs/source/metadata_ref.rst

-Most of the fields here are self-explanatory. "annotation_status" is an integer value that can be translated to one of "NotStarted", "Annotation", "QualityCheck", "IssueFix", "Complete" or "Skipped" using :ref:`annotation_status_int_to_str
+Most of the fields here are self-explanatory. "annotation_status" is an integer value that can be translated to one of "NotStarted", "InProgress", "QualityCheck", "Returned", "Completed" or "Skipped" using :ref:`annotation_status_int_to_str
 <ref_annotation_status_int_to_str>`.